PET imaging in Hematology

 Score X: New areas of uptake unlikely to be related to lymphoma.

-Scores of 1 and 2 are considered to be negative and 4 and 5 are considered to be positive.
-“Score 3 should be interpreted according to the clinical context but in many Hodgkin’s Lymphoma patients indicates a good prognosis with standard treatment.”
+Scores of 1 and 2 are considered to be negative, and 4 and 5 are considered to be positive.
+“Score 3 should be interpreted according to the clinical context, but in many Hodgkin’s Lymphoma patients, it indicates a good prognosis with standard treatment.”

 Preparation:

-Your doctor will give you detailed instructions on how to prepare for your scan.
+Your doctor will give you detailed instructions on preparing for your scan.
 A general rule is to not eat anything for at least 6 hours before the scan.
 You will be encouraged to drink water.
 Wear comfortable clothes.

 During the Examination: